 The Initial Term Loan required quarterly principal repayments of \$0.875, and the Incremental Term Loan required quarterly principal repayments of \$0.625, and in each case require a lump sum repayment of the remainder outstanding at maturity.
 Commencing in 2020, we are also required to make an annual prepayment of outstanding obligations under the Credit Facility (applied first to the Term Loans, then to the Revolver) ranging from 0% - 50% (based on a defined leverage ratio) of specified excess cash flow for the prior fiscal year.
 A mandatory prepayment of our Term Loans of \$107.0 (ECF Amount) was due and paid in Q2 2020 based on this provision.
-In addition, prepayments of outstanding obligations under the Credit Facility

-(applied as described above) may also be required in the amount of specified net cash proceeds received above a specified annual threshold (but excluding proceeds from our Toronto property sale).
+In addition, prepayments of outstanding obligations under the Credit Facility (applied as described above) may also be required in the amount of specified net cash proceeds received above a specified annual threshold (but excluding proceeds from our Toronto property sale).
 No prepayments are currently anticipated under the net cash proceeds provision in 2020.

 During the first quarter of 2020 (Q1 2020), we made the scheduled quarterly principal repayment of \$0.875 under the Initial Term Loan.
 In order to reduce the amount outstanding under the Incremental Term Loan, we also prepaid an aggregate of \$60.0 thereunder during Q1 2020.
 This prepayment was first applied to the Q1 2020 and all remaining scheduled quarterly principal repayments of the Incremental Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder.
 This prepayment also reduced the ECF Amount due in Q2 2020 to \$47.0.
 In order to reduce the amount outstanding under the Initial Term Loan, we prepaid \$47.0 thereunder on April 27, 2020.
-This prepayment was first applied to the Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding under the Initial Term Loan, we prepaid \$47.0 thereunder on April 27, 2020.
 This prepayment was first applied to the Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder.
-This prepayments of the Initial Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder.
-This prepayment of the ECF Amount.
+This prepayment eliminated the remainder of the ECF Amount.
 Subsequent to this prepayment, we prepaid an additional \$14.0 under the Term Loans in June 2020 (\$1.5 under the Initial Term Loan and \$12.5 under the Incremental Term Loan).
-No further prepayments were required or made in Q3 2020.
+No further prepayments were required or made in Q3